Skip to content

 Natural Treatment for Adenomyosis

-Reading and researching are constants as a naturopathic doctor.
-In reviewing some research regarding adenomyosis this week, I came across an older study that I thought was interesting.
+Reading and researching are constants for a naturopathic doctor.
+This week, while reviewing some research regarding adenomyosis, I came across an older study that I thought was interesting.

 Firstly, what is adenomyosis?

 This condition involves uterine lining tissue that has infiltrated the muscular wall of your uterus.
 This tissue responds to changes in hormone levels throughout your monthly menstrual cycle.
-This creates pelvic pain, menstrual cramps, and contributes to infertility.
+This creates pelvic pain and menstrual cramps and contributes to infertility.

 Back to the study I mentioned.
 It used a mouse model to increase blood levels of the hormone prolactin.
 By increasing prolactin, the investigators could rapidly and frequently cause uterine adenomyosis.

 Prolactin isn’t the only game in town where adenomyosis is concerned.
-Other hormones that have been associated with adenomyosis include estrogen, FSH, and progesterone.
+Other hormones associated with adenomyosis include estrogen, FSH, and progesterone.

 What is Prolactin?

-Prolactin is a hormone that is secreted from a gland in your brain known as your pituitary gland.
-Women make this hormone to facilitate breast-feeding.
+Prolactin is a hormone secreted from a gland in your brain known as your pituitary gland.
+Women make this hormone to facilitate breastfeeding.
 However, prolactin levels can be increased even when you are not breastfeeding.

 What Increases Prolactin?